HonkingGoose/git-gosling/CONTRIBUTING.md

 ## How to create a good pull request

 - Search existing pull requests to see if something similar is already proposed.
-- Run `yarn smoketest`, to ensure you're following the Prettier style and that the build works.
+- Run `npm run smoketest`, to ensure you're following the Prettier style and that the build works.
-- Run `yarn lint-fix` to fix linting problems.
+- Run `npm run lint-fix` to fix linting problems.
 - Fill in the pull request template.
 - Give your pull request a descriptive title.